-Myrtle Beach is a magnet for leisure travelers because of its favorable climate, long beachfront, and world-class golf courses.
-Thus, the city has grown to become an important tourist attraction in the United States.
+Myrtle Beach is a magnet for leisure travelers because of its favorable climate and long beachfront and thus the city has grown to become an important tourist attraction in the United States.
 Myrtle Beach received her name from the Sweet Myrtle Tree which is native in the area.
 The city is also known as the seaside golf capital and during summer months, the visitor numbers can even jump into the millions.

 Popular Destinations in Myrtle Beach

-Looking for activities once your private jet arrives in Myrtle Beach?
 Tourists from all over the world are enticed by Myrtle Beach’s fabulous attractions and entertainment options.
 If you visit this city, make sure these places are included in your itinerary:

-Broadway at the Beach: This is one of the largest entertainment venues in South Carolina, and it features unique specialty shops, restaurants, award-winning attractions, and accommodations.
-Here, you can also sample Myrtle Beach’s nightlife, as well as admire the Lake Broadway.
+Broadway at the Beach: This is one of the largest entertainment venues in South Carolina, and it features unique specialty shops, restaurants, award-winning attractions, and affordable accommodation.
+Here, you can also sample Myrtle Beach’s nightlife as well as admire the stunning Lake Broadway.

 Myrtle Beach SkyWheel: If you want to de-stress completely and have an unforgettable experience then you should visit the Myrtle Beach SkyWheel.
 This fabulous ride features 42 climate-controlled gondolas that can take you 20 stories above the Atlantic Ocean, and it is suitable for both kids and adults alike.
-Also, a dynamic light show offered by more than one million LED lights is designed to impress while you climb towards the sky, and back down.
+Also, a dynamic light show offered by more than 1 million LED lights will impress you deeply while you climb towards the sky, and back down.

 New South Brewing: Here, you get the chance to take a tour of this famous brewery, and enjoy numerous samples of beer brought in from all parts of the world.
 If you are impressed, you can also buy home a little New South after the tour.

 Captain Hook’s Adventure Golf: If you love golfing then this place is for you.
 And this is the perfect place to indulge in mini golfing with your little ones.
-Captain Hook’s Adventure Golf.
-This course offers you the opportunity to putt your way through a Neverland adventure course.
+Captain Hook’s Adventure Golf offers you the opportunity to putt your way through a Neverland adventure course.

 Myrtle Beach State Park: This gem in Myrtle Beach is perfect for those who want to relax in the middle of the nature.
-Visitors here can stroll along the beach, jog with their dog, or enjoy a picnic.
-Visitors can also fish here or rent a tent, recreational vehicle, or a cabin to spend a night in this fabulous natural setting.
+You can stroll for hours, enjoy a picnic with your loved ones or jog with your dog.
+You can also fish here or rent a tent, recreational vehicle or a cabin to spend a night in this fabulous natural setting.

-Carolina Improv: This comedy club is located inside the Myrtle Beach Mall at the Uptown Theater.
+Carolina Improv: This place is located inside the Myrtle Beach Mall at the Uptown Theater.
 If you love a good laugh, the improvisational live shows at this comedy club will keep you well entertained.